NelKG/nels-yoga/README.md

 are some of the screen shots from the wireframe used to create this project.

 ## Features
-The website pages are made up of a clear message to see wat type of yoga is practsed and what type of classes are offered.
+The website pages are made up of a clear message to see the type of yoga that is
+practised and what type of classes are offered.

 This section can be used to explain what pages your site is made up of.